 it’s funny to read the Gould piece for a lot of reasons. especially since one piece of drama today was trying to get me to take down blog posts, and defamation accusations. today, I have now stood up and told a federal judge that I am a journalist who believes in her first amendment rights and refuses to remove a blog post, any blog posts without a fight.
 I fucking won that one, but it was a hell of a fight.
 I would’ve walked and fought to keep my posts all the way to hell and back.

 and after reading Gould’s piece, I still would.
 I thought she was my hero when she made Kimmel look like the crazy one. it’s too bad she internalized so much and stopped believing in herself — but that doesn’t mean it wasn’t healthy for her to continually question herself. it is. but that’s hard, and it’s hard to know the difference. it really takes love and support from someone you believe in to choose this path.
 I think it’s more precarious for journalists — bloggers — than it ever has been in a way. we’re more inclined to take it all in, and destroy ourselves. and then, of course, disavow our pasts as a means of escape.

 sound familiar? it does because it is. born-agains, fundamentalist mormons — they all find serious comfort in the black and white of the safety of religion. it’s so much easier when you don’t have to question your own morality, your own ethics, your own choices.
 I’m gonna be around for a long time in this space because I survived on the streets: by fists, by stealing, by sleeping in abandoned cars, by begging for food. most importantly, I survived by always questioning myself and making it my security blanket. but I’m different, I’m not like regular people with regular feelings.
-I knew to make rules about blogging before I started, you know?
+I knew to make rules and boundaries about blogging before I started, you know?